HackLinux/e8/readme.md

 ## Why?
 Why?
 Why?

 ### Why E8?
 Why not x86 or ARM or simply MIPS?
-Why not JVM, LuaVM, LLVM?
+Why not JVM, LuaVM, LLVM byte code?

 I want an architecture that I can reason about the complexity of a program by simply counting cycles. x86 and ARM are too complicate.
 E8 is